riesinger/riesinger/README.md

 ### 💪 I'm currently working on:

+- [CheapShot][cheapshot] - A system for creating bullet-time pictures with cheap phone cameras
 - [NoNonsenseCooking][nncgh] - A no-nonsense recipe website with curated recipes.
 No ads, no intrusive trackers, no nonsense
 - [plausible-exporter][plausibleexporter] - A Prometheus exporter for Plausible analytics.
 Get an overview of your website's metrics right in Grafana
 - [The KarlKB][karlkb] - My first completely custom split wireless keyboard, generated with Ergogen.